syncfusion-content/javascript-docs/js/api/ejGrid.md

-Gest or sets an object that indicates whether to customize the editing behaviour of the grid.
+Gest or sets an object that indicates whether to customize the editing behavior of the grid.